Welcome to Year 5 and 6!

 In Maths we will continue to cover the year 5 and 6 curriculum and will be incorporating regular investigations and problem solving.
 The curriculum tells us that our children should know all (up to 12) of their times tables by the end of Year 4, and so we really want them to be confident and fast at recall of these.
 Please make sure your child plays on the ‘studio’ part of Times Tables Rock Stars several times a week – the more regularly they play, the better they will get.

-In Science we will be covering light and forces.
+In science we will be learning about how space and electricity.

 What to wear

 On a Tuesday, the children will have Bury Rangers and will need to come to school wearing their Bury Rangers clothes.

 On a Monday, the children will have outside PE and will need to come to school wearing PE kit including dark blue or black jogging bottoms or leggings and their school jumper.

 Please ensure that your child has a named water bottle in the classroom everyday – they are emptied at night, so don’t need to take them home until a Friday.
 They will need an additional water bottle in their lunchbox if they are having packed lunch.